Washington D.C. Cancer Misdiagnosis Lawyer

 - 4 Why Diagnosing Cancer Early Is Important

-- 5 Your Legal Options After a Delayed Diagnosis Of Cancer
+- 5 Your Legal Options After a Failure to Diagnose Cancer in Washington D.C.

 - 6 Contact Our Experienced Washington DC Misdiagnosis Lawyers, Today!

 How Common Are Delayed or Missed Cancer Diagnoses?

 A study by the National Coalition on Health Care and Best Doctors, Inc. found that a majority of 400 doctors believed that from 0 to 10 percent of patients are misdiagnosed.
 The research found, however, that the actual figure could be as much as 28 percent.